pprunty/pprunty.github.io/posts/06-claude.md

 ---

 It is sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM).
-Claude is similar to ChatGPT but offers subtle differences in user experience and performance that leave a lasting impression.
+Claude Sonnet 3.5 is similar to ChatGPT, however, offers subtle differences in user experience and performance that leave a lasting impression.

 ## Anthropic's Origins